 Eligible students are encouraged to seek selection in representative level competitions throughout the year.
 Rockhampton District Permission Forms are available to download.
 Please note: these forms must be returned to the Sports Coordinator prior to the event.

 Music experiences extend well beyond the classroom at St Ursula’s College, Yeppoon.
 Our vibrant Instrumental Music program includes varied and interesting performance opportunities at College Masses, Assemblies, Musicals and Arts Showcases.
 The Capricorn Coast is home to a thriving Arts scene, and St Ursula’s students perform at annual events such as the Rotary-sponsored Capricorn Coast Secondary Schools’ Music Festival.
 Regional competitive opportunities include the Central Queensland Schools Battle of the Bands, and the Rockhampton Eisteddfod.
+Please read the Instrumental Music Handbook 2021 for more information and to enrol in our Instrumental Music Program.

 Each year, St Ursula’s students are able to undertake Australian Music Examination Board (AMEB) exams and are guided through this process by committed and highly skilled staff.
 AMEB qualifications recognise each student’s ability and commitment to their respective craft, be it Music, Speech, or Drama.